Correction email — 4 examples and template

 Hi (Recipient's name),

-You may have received an email invite to a meeting from you.
+You may have received an email invite to a meeting from me.

 I want to apologize as there was an error.
 Please find a correction to my previous email.